2BitWizard/GB_Mini_Camera/README.md

 |U5	|N/A	|1	|TSOP-I-40 (18.4x10mm)	|AM29F080B	|Flash memory|

 ## Notes
-- the AM29F080B is discontinued but easy to find on Aliexpress for cheap
+- The AM29F080B is discontinued but easy to find on Aliexpress for cheap.
 - Low voltage Schottky diode can be hard to find but any equivalent one will do the job.
 The original camera used a Panasonic MA784 (discontinued), you can take inspiration from its datasheet.
 It must have the lowest possible forward voltage drop (about 0.18V forward voltage at 1 mA).